How to Add Useful Shortcuts, Files and Folders in My Computer Window Using Hidden Network Shortcuts Hack

 The above mentioned tutorial involves registry editing.

 Today we are going to share a very small and easy trick which can be used to add any desired shortcut, file or folder in My Computer window.
-Thanks to our friend Thomas for sharing this trick.

 Following is a preview of the output which you'll get after following this tutorial: